qur/withmock/scenarios/README.txt

                   path because we saw it as a subdirectory then we shouldn't try to install it.
 We should only install packages that are imported as part of the import chain from the test code.

+protobuf        - We weren't able to process the goprotobuf package reliably.
+                  Because there are two definitions of a type with build contraints selecting the one to actually use we would flip between literal depending on the processing order.